godotengine/godot-docs/classes/class_astar.rst

 - :ref:`int<class_int>` **get_available_point_id** **(** **)** const

-Returns the next available point id with no point associated to it.
+Returns the next available point ID with no point associated to it.

 .. _class_AStar_method_get_closest_point:

 - :ref:`int<class_int>` **get_closest_point** **(** :ref:`Vector3<class_Vector3>` to_position **)** const

-Returns the id of the closest point to ``to_position``.
+Returns the ID of the closest point to ``to_position``.
 Returns -1 if there are no points in the points pool.

 .. _class_AStar_method_get_closest_position_in_segment: